joelgriffith/sick-holder/README.md

 ##Known Issues
 Currently, when sickholders are clicked on in IE7 their inputs don't focus.
 This will be worked out soon.
+If sickholders are appearing above inputs, you NEED to include the sick-holder stylesheet since it DOES do some important layout operations.

 ##Upcoming
 A method to redraw the sickholders since they don't auto-update.